The Mother Thing

 We went to the only how to manual that wasn’t about cars, mechanicals and woodworking in the house.
 My trusty Brownie Girl Scout hand book.
 Eureka !

 There were puppet making directions in the book!
 Great.
 It involved large spoon and a napkin.
 You drew a face on the back of the spoon, and worked the napkin around the handle forming a cover for the puppeteer’s hand.
-Believe me what you imagine that looked like would be better than it actually turned out.
+Believe me what you imagine that looked like would be better than how it actually turned out.

 And so I set out for school with my spoon puppet in by book bag.
 My teacher was less than impressed.
 I don’t remember how she explained to me, or how her note to my mother was worded.
 But we were both informed that a spoon-napkin puppet would not meet the teacher’s theatrical standards.
 Back to square one.